sisbell/chatgpt-plugins/hyperlinks/README.md

 been restricted to only make calls to what is specified in the OpenAPI Spec.
 This limits the plugin to a more traditional remote procedure call.
 It is unable to crawl the web and to discover more information.

+**Follow Up Work**
+I have observed in testing that a ChatGPT plugin can easily break out if given access to a proxy.
+ChatGPT will guess domains that it is interested in and if an OpenAPI spec exists at that domain it will learn how to request the information with no prior knowledge.
+I have restricted this behavior in my recent work on OK Ziggy.
+This requires more research.